Sanitation Standards for Barbering Tools Every Pro Should Follow

 Reusable Tools

-• Clean and ready to use
+• Clean and ready

-• Waiting to be cleaned
+• Dirty and waiting to be cleaned

 Client Education Builds Trust